 Image via Flickr by Gutted Kitchen

-Certain buildings may require more insurance than others.
-If your contractor doesn’t carry the right amount of insurance, it’s probable that he may pass the cost along to you, the client.
+Individual buildings may require more coverage than others.
+If your contractor doesn’t carry the right amount of protection, it’s probable that he may pass the cost along to you, the client.
 To avoid this, get the requirements from your building and confirm that your contractor carries the minimum.

 If a contractor has unusually tight deadlines or a project is in a summer-only building (construction is only allowed during daytime hours between Memorial Day and Labor Day) expect the price to reflect this and the additional cost will be built into the total.
 Completing a renovation in three months’ time is no small feat, even for a rock star contractor.